jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 1. Double-click the DNSBench.exe file to launch the application.
 2. Click the Nameservers tab.
 3. Click the `Run Benchmark` button.
-4. When the test is finished running, click the `Tablular Data` tab in the DNS Benchmark app.
+4. When the test is finished running, click the "Tablular Data" tab in the DNS Benchmark app.
 5. For each the 4 nameservers we're testing to, please enter the **Uncached Name Avg** as shown in the below screenshot on the results form.

 ![Screenshot of Benchmark Tabular Data tab](https://github.com/elocmcs/IETF-L4S-Deployment/blob/main/Screenshot_231019-1.jpg)